aditi-pithva/quarterly-report-chatbot/README.md

 ## Acknowledgments

 This project was completed with the guidance and support of **Ashish Gupta**, who provided valuable insights and feedback throughout the development process.

-Special thanks to CIBC for providing access to the quarterly reports used in testing and validation.

 ---